 Simple English definitions for legal terms

-Read a random definition: legal insanity
+Read a random definition: law of marque

 Statute law: This is another term for statutory law.
 It refers to laws that are created by a legislative body, such as a parliament or congress.
 These laws are written down and officially published, and they apply to everyone within the jurisdiction of the legislative body.
 Statute law is different from common law, which is based on court decisions and precedents.